matheusteixeira/vertical-comics-template/README.md

 - Download this repository
 - Create a new folder at public/ with the name of your comic (like the examples)
 - Upload your pages numbered (i.e.: 1.jpg, 2.jpg)
-- Change the filme manifest.json with each comic information, for add new ones just add a comma to after the close curly bracket
+- Change the file `src/manifest.json` with each comic information, for add new ones just add a comma to after the close curly bracket
   ```
         "title": "Example #1",
         "author": "Daniel Sousa",